hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 HAPI response itself must also include a status indicator.
 This indicator appears as a `status` object in the HAPI header.
 The two status indicators (HAPI and HTTP) must be consistent, i.e., if one indicates success, so must the other.
-Note that some HAPI responses do not include a header, and in these cases the HTTP header is the only place to obtain the status.
+Note that some HAPI responses do not include a header, and in these cases, the HTTP header is the only place to obtain the status.

 The HAPI `status` object is described as follows: